harryli0088/firebase-react-express/README.md

 ## Environment variables
-In the server and client directories, there are .envExample files that show the format that your .env files should have.
+In the root and client directories, there are .envExample files that show the format that your .env files should have.
 Copy and paste your Firebase configs info into those files

-### Server Directory
+### Root Directory
-In the server directory, rename the file to
+In the root directory, rename the file to
 ```
 .env
 ```